Three Ways Therapy Can Help People With Chronic Illness

 How Does Chronic Illness Impact Mental Health?

 There’s also the physical side.
 Pain, fatigue, flare-ups, or limitations make it harder for people to do things they used to do with ease.
 The limitations of chronic illness—and the burden of managing it—can contribute to feelings of helplessness, frustration, sadness, or hopelessness.
-As Vrinda states, chronic illness has an “emotional weight: the frustration of plans being interrupted, the grief of missing out, or the loneliness of feeling like others don’t truly ‘get it.’”
+People with chronic illness may need to deal with frustration as their plans are disrupted, grief from missing out on experiences, and loneliness from feeling as though other people do not understand the challenges they face.

-These limitations may have difficult material consequences for people, such as lost income, or trouble maintaining relationships.
+These limitations may have difficult material consequences for people, such as lost income or trouble maintaining relationships.
 For instance, chronic illness may lead to social isolation, or may come with stigma that is difficult to deal with.
 In addition, life with chronic illness can be unpredictable.
 People’s mental health especially suffers when they have illnesses that come and go.
-Vrinda notes, “Many people share that the invisibility of their illness makes it even harder—from the outside, they may look fine, but inside, it’s a very different story.
-On top of that, navigating doctors, treatments, and insurance can be exhausting in itself.”
+Lastly, navigating doctors, treatments, and insurance is exhausting for many.

 Therapy for Chronic Illness